samuell/BigDataPhylogeny-Course-fork/Day3/Lab6.md

 <img width="1908" height="1010" alt="image" src="https://github.com/user-attachments/assets/8153069a-25c4-4ec3-a1a9-1faecf494601" />

+You can also try [icytree](https://icytree.org/) to visualise the xml trees.

 There are many different options where you can apply reconciliation.
 One of them is using [SpeciesRax](https://academic.oup.com/mbe/article/39/2/msab365/6503503).
 Because of time constraints, we are not using it here, but we leave you some commands that can try to run at home if interested.